-- (1) Only applicable for main and emergency generators, except harbor generators. - (2) Only applicable for generators of 100 kVA and above. - (3) Only applicable for Control gears for the motors, and motors which drive essential auxiliaries specified in Pt 5, Ch 1, 102, of the Guidance and exceed the output 7.5 kW. - (4) Only applicable for motors for electric propulsion. - (5) For the output of not more than 50 kW, if there are manufacturer's own test reports, a part or all of tests and inspections in the presence of the Society's Surveyor may be replaced subject to the Society's permission.
-(2018) [See Guidance] - (6) To be complied with note (9) in the table for tests of rotating machinery of 309.
-16. (2018) - (7) Only applicable for transformers for power and lighting of single phase 1 kVA and above or 3 phase 5 kVA and above. - (8) For the transformer with running capacity of less than $100\,\mathrm{kVA}$ , if there are manufacturer's own test reports, a part or all of tests and inspections in the presence of the Society's Surveyor may be replaced subject to the Society's permission.
-(2018) [See Guidance] - (9) Only applicable for high voltage electrical installations(1 kV and above). - (10) Only applicable for Power semi-conductor rectifiers of $5 \, kW$ or more. - (11) Type approval apply for Uninterrupted power supplies for essential services $5 \, kVA$ or more and emergency source of electrical power of $50\,k\,VA$ or more.
-Test and inspection apply for Uninterrupted power supplies of $50\,k\,VA$ or more - (12) Only applicable for rotating machines.
+- (1) Only applicable for main and emergency generators, except harbor generators. - (2) Only applicable for generators of 100 $\rm kVA$ and above. - (3) Only applicable for Control gears for the motors, and motors which drive essential auxiliaries specified in Pt 5, Ch 1, 102. of the Guidance and exceed the output 7.5 kW. - (4) Only applicable for motors for electric propulsion. - (5) For the output of not more than 50 kW, if there are manufacturer's own test reports, a part or all of tests and inspections in the presence of the Society's Surveyor may be replaced subject to the Society's permission.
+(2018) [See Guidance] - (6) To be complied with note (10) in Table 6.1.10.
+(2018) - (7) Only applicable for transformers for power and lighting of single phase 1 $k\rm VA$ and above or 3 phase 5 $k\rm VA$ and above.

+Table 6.1.1 Electrical equipment and cables subject to the approval and test (continued)

+- (8) For the transformer with running capacity of less than 100 kVA, if there are manufacturer's own test reports, a part or all of tests and inspections in the presence of the Society's Surveyor may be replaced subject to the Society's permission.
+(2018) [See Guidance] - (9) Only applicable for high voltage electrical installations(1 kV and above). - (10) Only applicable for Power semi-conductor rectifiers of 5 kW or more. - (12) Only applicable for rotating machines.
 And note (5) can be applied.
-(2018) - (13) To be carried out test and inspection in accordance with Table 6.1.18.
-(2019) - (14) Only applicable for LED lighting installed in navigation bridge. - (15) To be carried out test and inspection in accordance with Table 6.1.19 and to be carried out type approval in accordance with Ch 3, Sec 37 of the Guidance for Approval of Manufacturing Process and Type Approval, etc., (2019)
+(2018) - (13) To be carried out test and inspection in accordance with Table 6.1.24.
+(2019) - (14) Only applicable for LED lighting installed in navigation bridge. - (15) To be carried out test and inspection in accordance with Table 6.1.25 and to be carried out type approval in accordance with Ch 3, Sec 37 of the Guidance for Approval of Manufacturing Process and Type Approval, etc., (2019) - (16) The following power converters are to meet the requirements of the type approval test specification in accordance with Ch 3, Sec 39 of the Guidance for Approval of Manufacturing Process and Type Approval, etc.J.
+For power and control modules certified type approval such as IGBT are installed in enclosures, test and inspection may be accepted.
+(2023) - For power supply of 50 kVA or more - For essential motors of 100 kW or more - For electric propulsion - (17) The requirements apply to the following power converters.
+(2023) - For essential motors of 100 kW or more - For electric propulsion